mipt-tim-2023/projects/vozniuk/README.md

 So, we can reject our Hypothesis for now.

-However, let's additionaly investiagty how lengths were different from 500 (our hypothesesed "ideal" length)
+However, let's additionaly investigate how lengths were different from 500 (our hypothesesed "ideal" length)

 ![How year and the length of description are connected](./images/2.png)